BrandMeister/DMRHost/README.md

-These are the source files for building the MMDVMHost, the program that interfaces to the MMDVM or DVMega on the one side, and a suitable network on the other.
+These are the source files for building the DMRHost, the program that interfaces to the MMDVM or DVMega on the one side, and a suitable network on the other.
 DMR, and POCSAG on the MMDVM, and DMR on the DVMega.

-MMDVMHost can connect to BrandMeister, DMR+, TGIF, HB Link, or XLX.
+DMRHost can connect to BrandMeister, DMR+, TGIF, HB Link, or XLX.
 It uses the DAPNET Gateway to access DAPNET to receive paging messages.

 It builds on 32-bit and 64-bit Linux.
 It can optionally control